 Ensuring that students have access to high-quality health care when they need it

 School-Based Health Center.
+Telehealth.
 Wellness Center.
 Adolescent Clinic.
 Health Resource Center.
 Mobile Clinic.

 Different labels, common purpose.
 Each of these innovative delivery models represents a partnership between schools and community health organizations.
 Their objective: give students meaningful access to care in a location that is safe and convenient.
-Onsite health care professionals collaborate with schools to address the broad range of concerns and adverse experiences that affect students’ healthy development.
+Whether onsite, mobile or through telehealth, various health care professionals collaborate with schools to address the broad range of concerns and adverse experiences that affect students’ healthy development.

-The “who” of the care team may vary, based on complexity of students’ needs and availability of community resources.
+The “who” of the care team may vary based on the complexity of students’ needs and community resources availability.
 Some sites may have a lone primary care practitioner.
 Others offer a robust array of medical, nursing, and mental health staff — even oral and eye health.
-No matter the configuration, the team brings its expertise, resources and authority to improve the physical, social, emotional, and behavioral health of students.
+No matter the configuration, the team brings its expertise, resources, and authority to improve students’ physical, social, emotional, and behavioral health.

 “I hear great stories about kids and teens who would miss days and days of school and are now able to be successful.
 I have had former patients that are in college or have their own families that were in my school health practice and I still hear from them.
 They say, ‘you made a difference, and I was able to complete school because of you.’” – Patti Scott, former school health care administrator

 A shared vision to improve student success is key